 Before you start calling, a good script to follow during the conversation will come in handy.
 The script must contain at least:

-It is a good idea to memorize the script to be more self-confident during the call and have a more fluent conversation.
+It is a good idea to memorize the script as much as possible to be more self-confident during the call and have a more fluent conversation.

-#1 - The Magic Begins With a Simple Introduction
+#1 - The Sales Pitch Begins With a Simple Introduction

 First impressions matter.
 The introduction is a relatively critical step in the sales process.
-It is where the prospect gets their firsthand impression of you, and therefore the apparent opportunity to make them feel comfortable and build trust.
+It is where the prospect gets their firsthand impression of you and the apparent opportunity to make them feel comfortable and build trust.

 It might not sound easy, but an introduction is far more straightforward than you would expect.
 All you need to do is mention your name and the company you work for: